daniel-wrench/reynolds_scales_project/README.md

 - 8% of electron data missing
 - Between 17,000-20,000 points available for each variable, depending on % missing

-### Comments

-- Typical difference of 1-3% between B and V magnitudes calculated from Wind vs. OMNI values
-- Notable differences pre-L1 for B and p
-- 6 weird small values of V0 (~70km/s) throughout
-- Spectral breakscale frequencies seem to small, therefore timescales too big, therefore Re_tb too small.
-But indeed breakscale is still "a few times larger" than di, which is what we would expect (Leamon1998b)
-- A few very small values of ttu - waves?
-Potential for tangential study.
-- (See plots in `plots/supplementary/`)

-**Limiting to L1 dataset (June 2006-end 2022)**
-- 5% of intervals (745) have qk shallower (greater than) -1.7.
-This leads to strange, very small values of ttc **these are removed in the cleaned dataset**.
-- A further 1.5% (223) have qk shallower than qi (see supplementary plot).
-- (The full dataset also has )
-- 6 values of negative tci, **these are removed in the cleaned dataset** -**11-12,000 points for each variable in final cleaned dataset**

 ## How to run this code

 (It should be relatively easy to adjust to use CDF files from other spacecraft as well, mainly via editing the `src/params.py` parameter file.)